silentsignal/DirBustErl/README.md

 Erlang interface
 ----------------

-There's currently one entry point:
+There are currently two entry points:

-	dirbusterl:bust(URL, Config)
+	dirbusterl:bust(URL, UserConfig)
+	dirbusterl:bust_async(Id, URL, UserConfig)

+ - `Id` is a binary that can be used to access the result
  - `URL` is a string that is requested first (entry point)
- - `Config` can be a list of the following configuration parameters (if omitted, an empty one is assumed)
+ - `UserConfig` can be a list of the following configuration parameters (required since a wordlist or a list of URLs is mandatory)

+While `bust` is synchronous and blocks execution until finished, `bust_async` returns immediately and the `Id` parameter can be used to check progress.
+Such value can be generated using `dirbusterl_storage:generate_bust_id/0` but any unique binary value will do.
+Findings can be queried by calling `dirbusterl_storage:get_findings/1` with the `Id` as the sole parameter.
+The structure of the return value is the same as with the `dirbusterl:bust/2` function.

 ### Configuration parameters